ecfectus/container/README.md

 }, A::class, B::class]);
 ```

+We have found even testing with as little as 5 dependant classes this method of providing the dependency list to be TWICE as fast and has no reflection needs.

 ## Usage

 The container conforms the current PSR11 container spec (in draft), so basic usage is as follows: